psabhay2003/NLP-driven-E-Invoice-Mangement/README.md

 ## Disclaimer:
 This project is inspired by a research paper [FATURA: A Multi-Layout Invoice Image Dataset for Document Analysis and Understanding](https://arxiv.org/abs/2311.11856).

-The project aims to automate the entire pipeline such that whenever a user uploads an invoice image, the system automatically extracts the meaningful information, stores it, and updates the existing csv, which can be used to integrate into the SQL database as per user needs.
+With this project, I aim to automate the entire pipeline so that whenever a user uploads an invoice image, the system automatically extracts the meaningful information, stores it, and updates the existing CSV, which can be used to integrate into the SQL database as per the user needs.
 The project reduces manual data entry by 95%, considering it took me 60 minutes to manually enter data for 200 invoice images in "labelled data sample.csv" and it took around 30 minutes for the model to enter the data for 2000 invoice images, which computes to a 95% reduction in data entry time.
 ### Optical Character Recognition (Phase 1):
 - OCR is used in Phase 1 of the project to extract machine-encoded text from images in the form of words and bounding boxes.